 As a psychology student at Haverford College, Karenina developed her interest in social justice and worked at a school for underprivileged children in Bangalore, India.
 She also perfected her Spanish skills while studying in Madrid, Spain.
 Karenina frequently visits her family in Mexico and has done service work in El Salvador.

-Before law school Karenina worked for two years as a Family Law Paralegal at Philadelphia Legal Assistance handling protection from abuse, custody and child support cases for domestic violence survivors.
+Before law school Karenina worked for two years as a family law paralegal at Philadelphia Legal Assistance handling protection from abuse, custody and child support cases for domestic violence survivors.
 Throughout her law school career Karenina worked at numerous organizations, including Nationalities Service Center, HIAS, and the Solicitor’s Office of the City of Philadelphia.
-She continues to volunteer for PhillyVIP.
+After volunteering with PhillyVIP for many years, Karenina now spends much of her free time mentoring community organizers and activists.

-Karenina is a respected member of the Philadelphia Bar Association.
-She sits on the Executive Committee of the Prestigious Ciprianni Inn of Court, where she works closely with family law judges, masters and lawyers to improve the quality of our family court system.
+Karenina is a respected member of the prestigious Cipriani Inn of Court, where she works closely with family law judges, masters and lawyers to improve the quality of our family court system.

 Check back here often for updates.